 The “because of a protocol error code 0x112f" annoys many people when they use RDP.
 And some users even said that they can’t stand the blurry icons, text, and dialog boxes after they fix the issue by reducing the resolution or freeing up memory.
 At this time, the best solution is to try a free remote access software, AnyViewer.

 AnyViewer, a completely free and reliable access software, can really realize remote control in easy and flexible ways.
 After connecting, you can change the resolution as you want.
 More importantly, there’s no need to find out the IP address and username or perform port forwarding if you remote connect over the Internet.
 And it supports Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 In the next part, the detailed operation of AnyViewer will be shown to you.

 Step 1.
 Sign up for an AnyViewer account and then sign in to this account on the two computers.
 Once logged in, the PC will be assigned to the account automatically.

 Step 3.
 Then the connection is successful.
-And you can click on “Adaptive” to adapt to your screen, “Resolution” to adjust the resolution, and some more operations are in the option “Operation”.
+And you can click on “Adaptive” to adapt to your screen, “Screen” to adjust the resolution, and “Operation” to get operation shortcuts.

 In this post, 4 solutions to fix the issue "Because of a protocol error code 0x112f" are illustrated, such as rebooting the remote PC, adjusting the resolution, unchecking “Use all my monitors for the remote session” and freeing up memory by using Command Prompt.
 However, if the issue still remains, then AnyViewer is highly recommended as an alternative to RDP.